- •

 Is a day trip from Roscoff to Cork an option?

-No, sadly a day trip from Roscoff to Cork in Ireland isn’t possible, as the shortest ferry takes 13h , and there’s no return ferry on the same day.
+No, sadly a day trip from Roscoff to Cork in Ireland isn’t possible, as the shortest ferry takes 13h .
 We’d recommend you plan to stay overnight in Cork.
-You can use our ferry search and booking system to check return trips and see the Cork to Roscoff ferry route for schedules and details.
+You can use our ferry search and booking system to check return trips and view the Cork to Roscoff ferry route for schedules and details.

 Are there any night ferries from Roscoff to Cork, Ireland?